-Vesper has something like six “gotcha” reveals, which is a lot for a killer.
+Vesper has something like six “gotcha” reveals, which is a lot for a short.
 Especially since Vesper runs twenty-three minutes.
 And the first gotcha is in the first five minutes.
 The experience of watching the film quickly becomes waiting for director Sheikhalishahi to spring another one.

 The story has (maybe) agoraphobic Agnès Godey being stalked by ex-husband Götz Otto (or is she?).
 Her nephew, played by Sheikhalishahi, comes to visit her.
 He suffers from photophobia (or does he?) and gets involved.
 Godey is also being haunted by a spectre of Otto (or is… you get the idea), which she fails to reveal to Sheikhalishahi (or… you already got it, sorry).

 Sheikhalishahi’s direction is pretty good.
 He’s a little too obvious in his thriller moods–especially with Gréco Casadesus’s overbearing score–and Jean-Claude Aumont’s photography, while gorgeous, is all wrong for what Sheikhalishahi’s trying to do.
 Aumont gives luscious reality while the characters exist in Gothic nightmare.

 Sheikhalishahi’s script is a mess, though at least consistent, I suppose.

 Godey’s okay when the script’s okay, which tends to be when she’s opposite Sheikhalishahi.
 He’s not good in those scenes, but whatever.
 It’s just nice to see Godey doing well by then.
 Otto’s in a similar boat.
 He’s better when the script’s better; he gets a great villain showdown beach scene with would-be hero Sheikhalishahi.
 Unfortunately, it doesn’t signal a change in the narrative, which just goes back to being gotcha-happy.